How gut bacteria affect the brain and behavior – healing practice

 Gut flora: How do gut bacteria communicate with the brain?

 Of the colon communicates via the so-called gut-brain axis with the Brain.
 This has already been proven in previous studies.
-How exactly this communication takes place, however, could not be traced in detail so far.
+How exactly this communication takes place, however, might not be traced in detail so far.
 An English research team has now identified gut bacteriathe the Communication between gut and brain influence significantly.

 researchers of Square-Institute as well as the University of East Anglia in the UK were able to decipher how certain Gut bacteria enable communication between the gut and the brain.
 The results were published in the journal “Gut Microbes” presented.